 Remove the old tip.
 You can use a Stanley knife or razor blade to cut the tip off, or snap it off as shown in the diagram below.
 Be very careful not to damage the ferrule while doing this.

 Prepare the end of the Ferrule.
-Use your knife to remove any remaining tip or glue that is on the ferrule.
-You want a clean surface on which to attach the new tip.
-Be careful not to scratch the ferrule - this can create air pockets under the tip and cause your tip to fall off during play.
+Use your knife, sandpaper or nail file to remove any remaining tip or glue that is on the ferrule.
+You want a clean surface on which to attach the new leather tip.
+Be careful not to scratch the ferrule - this can create air pockets under the tip and can cause your tip to fall off during play.
 Lightly sand the top of the ferrule.
 It is important to have a clean smooth surface.
 Use a damp paper towel to wipe away any dust.

 Prepare your tip.
 Firstly, make sure you have selected the correct size tip.
 It is better to go for too large of a tip than too small as you can remove any excess later.
+We recommend selecting a tip which is .5mm to 1mm larger than your current tip.
 Rub the back of the tip on the fine grit sandpaper and score the tip with the razor blade.

 Add the glue.
-Open your cue tip cement or super glue and carefully apply a small amount of glue to both the bottom of the tip and the ferrule.
+Open your cue tip cement or Cue Goo and carefully apply a small amount of glue to both the bottom of the tip and the ferrule.

 Check the tip before removing the clamp.
 It should be firmly attached to the ferrule.
 Remove the clamp and gently rock the tip between your fingers.
 If there is movement go back to step 1 and use more glue on the retry.

-Shape the tip with your rasp or file.
+Shape the tip with your rasp/file, or better yet your pool cue tip shaper/scuffer/taper tool!
 The tip can be shaped flat or with rounded edges, depending on your personal preference and playing style.

-Use the fine grit sandpaper to smooth out the joint area and remove any excess glue.
+Use the fine grit sandpaper or your tip shaper/scuffer/taper toolto smooth out the joint area and remove any excess glue.

 Congratulations on changing your first tip!